 Mneme

-You stayed – pressed your spine against the stone and let the darkness learn your shape.
+You stayed.
+Pressed your spine against the stone and let the darkness learn your shape.
 Years passed before you knew they were years.
-You cradle your wounds like relics, afraid that if you looked away, they would heal without you.
+You cradled wounds like relics, afraid they would heal without you.
 Then, through a crack in the masonry, a single star.
 Then another.
-Soon, the whole sky follows, patient as what refuses to be undone.
-Something in you answers.
-Your hands move before thought.
-Your fingers find the edge of the wound, close around it, and refuse to let go.
+Soon the whole sky pours through, patient as what will not be undone.
+Your hands again – before thought, before sight.
+Fingers find the edge of the wound, close around it, and refuse to let go.